-Since I am mostly a stay-at-home while my husband works 9 to 5, I often find myself finding ways to save a little extra cash here and there for my family so we could rack up extra savings.
-We are the kind of family that doesn’t like to have any kind of debt, we love to budget, and we like to stay busy.
+Since I am mostly a stay-at-home while my husband works in the city, I often find myself finding ways to save a little extra cash here and there for my family so we could rack up extra savings.
+Don’t get me wrong, we love to spend money on nice things, but at the same time we are the kind of family that tries to avoid having too much debt, we love to budget, and we like to stay busy.
 Aside from my work-from-home part-time job that I got from a post on the Nextdoor app, I gathered up some of the other things I do to save money at home and thought I would share them.

 Reducing our bills at home.